A Sequential Homotopy Method for Mathematical Programming Problems

-\begin{example}[PDE constrained optimization] Another popular example is partial differential equation (PDE) constrained optimization, where $X = U \times Q$ is a product of the state and control space, $C$ encodes pointwise constraints on the controls, and $c(x) = c((u, q)) = 0$ is the PDE constraint, where we often assume that the state $u \in U$ is locally uniquely determined by the control $q \in Q$ as an implicit function $u(q)$ via $c((u(q), q)) = 0$. \end{example}
+Another popular example is partial differential equation (PDE) constrained optimization, where $X = U \times Q$ is a product of the state and control space, $C$ encodes pointwise constraints on the controls, and $c(x) = c((u, q)) = 0$ is the PDE constraint, where we often assume that the state $u \in U$ is locally uniquely determined by the control $q \in Q$ as an implicit function $u(q)$ via $c((u(q), q)) = 0$.